An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Outlook

 \section{Outlook}

 The ability to time resolve the nonlinear vacuum optical processes opens an array of interesting new investigations.
-For example, the intensity of the pump pulse can be increased up to the point where the low energy approximation used to derive \eqref{flipProb} no longer holds and the relative orthogonal polarization energy displays Rabi like oscillations \cite{griffiths1999electrodynamics}.
+For example, the intensity of the background pulse can be increased up to the point where the low energy approximation used to derive \eqref{flipProb} no longer holds and the relative orthogonal polarization energy displays Rabi like oscillations \cite{griffiths1999electrodynamics}.

-An example of this effect can be seen in Fig. \ref{OutlookOsc}, where the intensity of the pump has been increased to the ultra high field regime ($20\,E_{cr}$).
-The latter is only meant as a proof of existence of Rabi oscillations under extreme conditions.
-However, the ultra high field regime is at the limits of the validity range of the weak field HE-Lagrangian approximation \eqref{approxLHE}.
-It is also well past the point where pair production \eqref{Eq:PairProd} may be safely negated.
+An example of this effect can be seen in figure \ref{OutlookOsc}, where the intensity of the background has been increased to the ultra high field regime ($20\,E_{cr}$).
+The latter is only meant as a proof of the existence of Rabi-like oscillations under extreme conditions.
+However, the ultra-high field regime is at the limits of the validity range of the weak-field approximation of the HE-Lagrangian \eqref{approxLHE}.
+It is also well past the point, where pair production \eqref{Eq:PairProd} may be safely neglected.
 However, the effect is still worth considering as it may also be triggered by a longer weaker pulse.